About the League of Women Voters of Nevada County

 How We Operate

-The League accomplishments come directly from the involvement of its members with the belief that the more Nevada County citizens participate, the stronger, safer, and more vibrant our community will be.
-Anyone is free to contribute time, money, or attend our public functions without membership.
-You have many choices to spend as much or as little time as you wish!
+The League operates in a way in which the general public is free to contribute time, money, and to attend our public functions with or without membership.
+There are many choices in order to allow people to spend as much or as little time as they wish!

 Our unbiased presentations of the Pros & Cons of ballot propositions and moderation of Candidate Forums is a rare opportunity for voters to hear issues discussed and to ask questions of candidates in an open forum free from personal attacks.
 This approach has earned LWV a global reputation for integrity and thoroughness.

 Whether you aspire to leadership or to participate as a valued member in you area of interest, the League welcomes your civic curiosity as a citizen of Nevada County.
 We offer our members webinars, workshops, and mentorship opportunities at all levels of the organization.
-Contact us to get involved or attend an event you see posted on our homepage.
-Our website: https://my.lwv.org/california/nevada-county
+Contact us to get involved or attend an event you see posted on our homepage

 To conduct our voter service and citizen education activities, resources are available to us from the National and California League of Women Voters Education Funds, which are 501(c)(3) nonprofit educational organizations that never advocate.
 These resources are developed from a rich source of knowledge held and research conducted by our members nationwide.